I began a new journey in May of last year (2016), tracing two long arcs in my life:

 (Readers may recall that I had hurt my left shoulder on the very first hike in this series, when I climbed Mt Tom and Mt Field.
 There was ice on the trail descending from Mt Field, and I had slipped on steep ice, going down, and grabbed onto a small tree with my left arm, twisting and wrenching it up and behind me as I arrested the fall, my full weight, with my left arm.
 That had seriously injured the rotator cuff on my left shoulder.)

 On the stairway, this time, I severely re-injured that shoulder, tearing my left rotator-cuff.
-And breaking a rib.
+And breaking two ribs.
 Ouch!

-These injuries put me out of circulation for some time, so I wasn’t able to hike again until I went up Mt Tecumseh, in late October.
+These injuries put me out of circulation for some time, so I wasn’t able to hike again until I went up Mt Tecumseh, in late October – over a month later.
 (It was hard enough just getting out of bed, for a few days at least!)
 I probably shouldn’t have climbed Mt Tecumseh, but I got away with it… Several months of physical therapy followed over the winter of 2016/2017.

 I returned from Viet Nam in October of 2002, and (as I mentioned last time) I had made a connection with Daniel Wordsworth just before leaving Hanoi when, out of nowhere, he had sent me an email.
 It turned out that he had been the CCF Australia Country Director in Viet Nam during my first two years there, but I don’t think I had ever met him there: I think he worked at night and slept during the day, actually.